smiledt/Ansible-Staging-V2/README.md

     esxi_host: esxi01.domain.com

 This is the ESXi host that the vm will be deployed on.
+Either this variable or the cluster_name variable must be defined.
+ONLY USE ONE.

+    cluser_name: cluster01

+This is the name of the cluster to deploy the new virtual machine on.
+Like noted above, only use ONE of this variable and the esxi_host variable.

     notes: Deployed with ansible